Dr Pooja Goddard (née Panchmatia)

 In 2005, Pooja moved to the Dept. of Physics and Materials Science at Uppsala University, Sweden, working with Prof. Peter Oppeneer, Dr. Biplab Sanyal and Prof. Olle Eriksson on a FP7 project looking at diagnosing malaria using a magneto-optical technique which would be fast, efficient and reliable and most importantly non-invasive.
-After 3 ½ years she joined the University of Bath as an EPSRC Research Officer working with Prof. Saiful Islam and Prof. Steve Parker.
-The projects involved computational studies of materials with applications in Renewable Energy Technologies such as Fuel Cells (collaborating with, Peter R. Slater, Birmingham; Alodia Orera, Spain; Emma Kendrick, Sharp, UK), Lithium Battery materials (collaborating with Peter Bruce, St. Andrews; Paul Madden, Oxford; Derek Middlemiss and Clare Grey, Cambridge) and Thin Film PV materials (collaborating with Laurie Peter and Aron Walsh in Bath).
+After 3 ½ years she joined the University of Bath as an EPSRC Research Officer working with Prof. Saiful Islam.
+The projects involved computational studies of Energy Materials with applications in Sustainable Technologies such as Li Ion Batteries, Fuel Cells and Thin Film PV materials.
 Since then she has been Senior Research Fellow at the University of Huddersfield, before joining the team at Loughborough.

 My research focusses on computational studies of fundamental processes in complex materials at the atomic/quantum scale.
 This requires a good understanding of the structural, electronic, magnetic and transport properties which are crucial in identifying novel functional materials for sustainable energy and or catalytic applications.
 The nature of defects in inorganic solids as well as their effect on electronic and transport properties is also important in not only understanding the key structural/property relationships but also in the next phase of materials design with enhanced performance.
 In addition to this a sound understanding of nano-ionic properties can yield a wealth of materials with significant technological impact.